FlindersFAME/fame.github.io/People/_posts/2021-01-01-mike-roach.md

 title: Michael Roach
 author: Michael Roach
 tag: Alumni
-excerpt: "Research Fellow in Bioinformatics in the Edwards lab and FAME webmaster\n"
+excerpt: "Research Fellow in Bioinformatics in the Edwards lab and FAME Webmaster\n"
 ---

 I’m a Research Associate (bioinformatician) at the new Flinders Accelerator for Microbiome Exploration.